 b.
 Hybrid applications

 These are cross-platform apps.
-A single code works for all platform.
+A single code works for all platforms.
 They are best suited to reach many people at the start.
 The cost of developing and maintaining these apps is less.
-They are less optimized, lack access to APIs and cannot offer the native user experience.
+They are less optimized, lack access to APIs, and cannot offer the native user experience.
 They are suitable for small and medium communication apps, lifestyle apps.

 c.
 Database-driven apps